xxc3nsoredxx/sedutil/README.md

 ![alt tag](https://avatars0.githubusercontent.com/u/13870012?v=3&s=200)

-Intel and AMD Ryzen: This SEDutil fork includes support for intel and AMD Ryzen systems with SHA-512 password authentication
+Intel and AMD Ryzen: This SEDutil fork includes support for Intel and AMD Ryzen systems with SHA-512 password authentication.
+Updated buildroot: This fork uses an updated buildroot config instead of the Linux 4.14.146 one.

-Note: This version of SEDutil is not compatible with SHA-1 versions of SEDutil
+Note: This version of SEDutil is not compatible with SHA-1 versions of SEDutil.

 This software is Copyright 2014-2017 Bright Plaza Inc. <drivetrust@drivetrust.com>